 Even if your first foray into gardening might seem a bit daunting, the right tools will help you do the job right all the way through spring cleanup, summer planting, fall wind-down and preparation for winter’s hibernation.
 The right tools help to avoid strained back muscles, scratched hands, and other backyard annoyances, so having the right tool to do the job is a priority.
-Here is a recap of our Christmas suggestions, in addition to the selection of new add-ons, to make your gardening experience be the best it can be.

 Any gardener will tell you that a shovel is a necessity for any garden or landscape work.
 It is best used for planting or digging out trees and shrubs, mixing large quantities of dirt, creating a dugout for an annual or perennial garden, composting and so much more.